extragoodlabs/jumpwire/docs/group-access-policy-guide.md

     https://stage.jumpwire.io/authorize/61f4e989...
 ```

+The customer support rep was able to:
+- query some columns from Staff with `select staff_id, first_name, last_name, username from staff limit 10;`

+The customer support rep was blocked from:
+- query columns containing Secret with `select * from staff limit 5;`
+- update columns containing PII with `update staff set first_name = 'Erlic', username = 'Erlic' where staff_id = 3;`

 Note that the `select * from staff limit 5;` query failed because it would have returned the column `password` that is labeled `secret`.

+#### Implementing read-only accounts

-Additionally, because neither group have permission to `delete` labels, they aren't able to delete any rows from either table.
+Because neither group in our example has permission to `delete` labels, they aren't able to delete any rows from either table.
+In effect, they have read-only permission to those tables.
 This is a great safeguard against developers inadvertently running destructive queries in production (which in my experience happens at every company).